bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 4. There are several methods to process and analyze the data...
   - Through the provided MATLAB script.
   - Through the provided R script.
-  - Through the provided Microsoft Excel spreadsheet (in progress).
+  - Through the provided [Google spreadsheet](https://docs.google.com/spreadsheets/d/1aZhM47wCaqce_ChUhZ3tBHn-EBdLj1RdgtKbndEPGLw/edit#gid=2010253537) (in progress).
   - Through your processing program of choice.
 RAWCTD files are comma-seperated.

 5. Once you are finished looking at the data, delete the RAWCTD files in the main directory of the SD card.
 This keeps things from getting cluttered.